joh80839/Fishing-Content-site/projectproposal.md

 - Visual Studio
 - HTML
 - CSS
-- GitHub & Github Desktop
+- GitHub & GitHub Desktop

 These tools were chosen based on the experience the developer has with them.

 **Risk and Unknowns**
 - The developer has more to learn with CSS.
-There is some inexperince with flexbox.
+There is some inexperience with flexbox.